• Europes biggest bike selection

 Many companies started using steel to make gravel bikes for many reasons, which we will discuss in this article.
 This is not only for basic entry-level bikes but also for high-end adventuring and racing machines.

-It isn’t just a great material for the production of a bike, but it also came with amazing advantages, which got many gravel riders choosing it over other materials.
-A production steel gravel bike frame can cost as much as $1600 or as little as $300, and they can’t make them quick enough for the demand at times.
+It isn’t just a great material for bike production; it also has amazing advantages, which have led many gravel riders to choose it over other materials.
+A production steel gravel bike frame can cost as much as $1600 or as little as $300, and sometimes, they can’t make them quickly enough to meet demand. - Anja Benson @ buycycle

 🚲